hyvor/hyvor-talk-wordpress-plugin/README.md

 -   Runs `bun run dev --watch` in the `admin` directory.
 -   Syncs `/plugin` to `/wordpress/wp-content/plugins/hyvor-talk`.
 -   Syncs `admin.js` changes to `/wordpress/wp-content/plugins/hyvor-talk/admin/admin.js`.

+## All Features of the Plugin

+### Newsletter

+-   Auto subscribe users to the newsletter when they sign up (`user_register` hook).
+-   Auto subscribe users to the newsletter when they comment on a post (`comment_post` hook).
+Only if the user is using WordPress comments.
+For Hyvor Talk comments, configure this in Settings -> Newsletter.

+### Memberships

+-